 Do Your Research

-Find out what makes the company unique—what are the demographics, their mission statement, key personnel, etc. Once you’ve pinpointed the companies you want to interview, make sure you know what type of employees they are looking for and what particular skills are required.
+Find out what makes the company unique—the demographics, mission statement, key personnel, etc. Once you’ve pinpointed the companies you want to interview, make sure you know what type of employees they are looking for and what particular skills are required.
 This will allow you to target your strengths to match the companies’ needs.

 Create a Priority Employer List

 Create a priority list of the ones that interest you the most—this will help you prioritize so you don’t run out of time.
 Make a list of the details you found out about each company.
-Then, just prior to approaching their table/booth, review your notes so you don’t mix up information.
+Then, just before approaching their table/booth, review your notes and mix up information from one company to another.
 I can’t stress it enough—going unprepared to a job fair will decrease your effectiveness as a job seeker and ultimately hurt your chances of landing a position.

 Set an Objective

 What do you want out of the job fair?
 Once you have answered this question, you can prepare yourself appropriately.
-Are you going to see what kinds of opportunities are available in the current job market or are you just doing research or networking?
-Once you have established which category you fall into, then you can mentally prepare yourself by doing the proper research on each company you want to seek out.
+Are you going to see what kinds of opportunities are available in the current job market, or are you just doing research or networking?
+Once you have established which category you fall into, you can mentally prepare yourself by doing the proper research on each company you want to seek.

 Dress the Part

 Whatever your objective is, you must dress the part.
-For men, slacks and a collared shirt are appropriate, a suit may be better.
-For women, a nice blouse and blazer, along with slacks or a skirt are appropriate attire.
+For men, slacks and a collared shirt are appropriate; a suit may be better.
+A nice blouse and blazer, along with slacks or a skirt, are appropriate attire for women.
 Make sure your clothes are clean and ironed and your shoes polished.
-This isn’t a party, anything too short, too tight, or too revealing is not appropriate.
-No excess jewelry, outrageous hairstyles, overbearing perfume or hairspray.
+This isn’t a party; anything too short, too tight, or too revealing is not appropriate.
+No excess jewelry, outrageous hairstyles, overbearing perfume, or hairspray.
 Keep the saying in mind: first impressions count!

 Be Prepared for Questions